 Potential Impacts on Tinian by Resource

-Land Use and Socioeconomics
+Recreation and Cultural Resources

 The potential impacts for Alternative 2 are the same as for Alternative 1.

+Socioeconomics

+The potential impacts for Alternative 2 are the same as for Alternative 1.

+Terrestrial Biology

+The potential impacts for Alternative 2 are the same as for Alternative 1.

-19.2.3.3 Alternative 2 Proposed Mitigation Measures
+19.2.3.3 Alternative 2 Potential Mitigation Measures